 Houghton Library houses the historical archives of Houghton Mifflin Co., including editorial correspondence, contracts, and 19th- and 20th-century business papers, and they are open for research.
 The archive does not include copies of Houghton Mifflin’s publications.

-We cannot make photocopies of uncataloged material.
-We are also unable to search for particular items in the unprocessed parts of the collection on a reader’s behalf due to its size and because much of the collection is stored off-site.
+We cannot make photocopies of uncataloged material and are unable to search for particular items in the unprocessed parts of the collection due to its size and because much of the collection is stored off-site.